lifox1/staticwebappstarter-1/README.md

 ### 2. Create a Resource Group in your Azure Portal
 ### 3. Import Git Repo
 ### 4. Setting up Azure DevOps Pipeline
-You'll use Azure DevOps for running the multi-stage pipeline with build.
+**Note**: *You'll use Azure DevOps for running the multi-stage pipeline with build.
 If you don't already have an Azure DevOps organization, create one by following the instructions at [Quickstart: Create an organization or project collection.](If you don't already have an Azure DevOps organization, create one by following the instructions at Quickstart: Create an organization or project collection.)

 ####     1. Navigate to Azure DevOps www.dev.azure.com
 ####     2. Select Repos
 ####     3. Select Import a Repository https://github.com/jameshoff-msft/bpa-backend